chivalry/filemaker.vim/README.md

 Formatting and Conventions
 --------------------------

-FileMaker calculation formatting conventions are notoriously divergent and at this point FileMaker Vim uses mine.
+FileMaker calculation formatting conventions are notoriously divergent and at this point filemaker.vim uses mine.
 This expresses itself in how the snippets are inserted and in what variables and custom functions it recognizes in the syntax highlighting.

 Syntax highlighting uses regular expressions to match text to language tokens, and honestly I'm no regex expert.
 For years, however, I've used the convention of beginning my calculation variables with an underscore and my custom functions with a three or four letter code followed by a dot.
-Recognizing these is much easier than recognizing anything FileMaker would accept, so for the time being that's what FileMaker Vim does.
+Recognizing these is much easier than recognizing anything FileMaker would accept, so for the time being that's what filemaker.vim does.

 If you don't use this convention the rest of the syntax highlighting will still work and prove useful.
 If someone out there *is* a regex expert and would like to assist on this front, the help would be very welcome.

-Function formatting is also a convention affected by FileMaker Vim.
+Function formatting is also a convention affected by filemaker.vim.
 I generally format functions with the following rules:

 - Single parameter functions appear on a single line.
 - Mult-parameter functions generally have each of their parameters on their own line.